 with real-time, individualized information.
 The doctor began to have actionable and personalized insights – protocols were shifted.

 There was less trial and error.
 There was more control.
 That led to Matt’s idea for the creation of our first health app for cancer

 patients — chemoWave.

-This mobile health app is an easy-to-use, comprehensive tool that can collect and communicate personalized information & symptoms from the patient to their doctor.
-Acting as a virtual advocate, chemoWave propels patients to empower themselves and more fully partner with their doctors.
-In addition to cancer patients, chemoWave is for anyone battling chronic medical conditions.
+Our health apps function as easy-to-use, comprehensive tools that can collect and communicate personalized information & symptoms from the patient to their doctor.
+Acting as a virtual advocate, the free health apps propel patients to empower themselves and better collaborate with their doctors.
 Additional apps on the horizon include: dialysisWave, neuroWave, diabetesWave, ivfWave, and others.

-In addition to arming individual patients, chemoWave is also poised to serve as a tremendous bridge of information from the front lines of illness to the entire medical community.
-Specifically, chemoWave can identify patterns and provide collective insights to everyone with a stake in battling cancer, including: hospitals, health systems, at-risk payers, pharmaceuticals, and clinical researchers at the forefront of bringing new drugs and treatment to market.
+In addition to arming individual patients, our patient apps are also poised to serve as a tremendous bridge of information from the front lines of illness to the entire medical community.
+Specifically, they can identify patterns and provide collective insights to everyone with a stake in battling cancer or chronic illness, including: hospitals, health systems, at-risk payers, pharmaceuticals, and clinical researchers at the forefront of bringing new drugs and treatment to market.

 People fighting cancer created chemoWave, and today Wave App, for people who want to overcome their chronic condition.

 Armando MonroyTechnical Lead, Engineer

 A free mobile app for cancer patients to track symptoms, get medication reminders, and log key activities to learn from AI-enabled personal insights.
 Take control of your health while fighting cancer.Learn More

 Facing a chronic condition?
 Meet Wave – your virtual health advocate that uses Artificial Intelligence to help you track symptoms, medications, and important daily activities to generate your own personal insights that help you take control.Learn More